flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 Both `Map` and `Bind` are used to transform the value inside the option **if it contains something** - if the option is empty then both `Map` and `Bind` simply return an empty option.
 The only difference between the two operations is that `Bind` removes one level of wrapping ("flattening" the result) - allowing you to use transformations that return `Option<TNew>`

-Some example code showing the usage:
+Some example code showing `Option` in action:

 ```csharp
 // All addresses need to have a city and country.
 State is optional (depends on country)